GreatCowBASIC/Help/output/md/flashing_leds_and_an_interrupt.md

           end if

         end if
-        'Reset interrupt - this may be been reset so set to zero so interrupt can operate. intstate = 0
+        'Reset interrupt - this may have been set so reset to zero so interrupt can operate. intstate = 0

     Loop